FPtje/gmosh/README.md

 cd to the root of the repository enter "make" in the terminal enter "sudo make install" in the terminal to install it on your system

+### Compiling on OS X:
+cd to the root of the repository enter "make osx" in the terminal enter "sudo make install_osx" in the terminal to install it on your system

 ### Compiling on Windows:
 Open the command prompt in the root of the repository